jsssca/moonphase/README.md

 # Moon Phase Twitter Bot

-A Twitter bot using Node.js and Heroku to tweet the current moon phase. [@moonphasexbot](https://twitter.com/moonphasexbot).
+A Twitter bot using Node.js and Heroku to tweet the current moon phase: [@moonphasexbot](https://twitter.com/moonphasexbot).

 ## Description
 The bot tweets the unicode character corresponding to the current moon phase.
 The moon is placed in a tiny, randomly generated, unicode-drawn starry sky.
 The bot's location is configurable, but is currently set to London, UK.